Why Bother getting Costa Rican Residency?

 Yet the prospect of engaging the bureaucracy required fuels procrastination.
 Chances are, your vague understanding of what is involved has created an exaggerated fear of the process.
 Or you may have concerns about the general character or competence of those who offer Immigration services.
 There are a lot of horror stories that bolster such fears.
 “Get the Gringo” is almost as popular a sport as soccer in Latin America.
 With 33,000 lawyers in Costa Rica, what are the odds of picking the right one?
 Most assuredly, there are reliable ways to check out anyone offering their services.
 Websites and word of mouth top such vetting methods.

 You may be on the verge of going it alone.
 Perfectly understandable.
 After all, some people do their own taxes, right?
 There are even some websites with lists of what you need to do and what documents are required.
 But each of those lists are missing crucial little details.
 Or they’re wrong.
-And if you get into difficulty, who do you call for help you through that tight spot?
+And if you get into difficulty, who do you call to help you through that tight spot?
 The document chase, as tricky as that can be for some applicants, is not the main issue.

-The first thing you need to understand is that the Department of Immigration offices (DGME) are dramatically underfunded, understaffed, often dysfunctional and constantly overcrowded with hopeful and nervous applicants.
+The first thing you need to understand is that the Department of Immigration offices (DGME) are dramatically underfunded, understaffed, often dysfunctional, and constantly overcrowded with hopeful and nervous applicants.
 This is code for “ensure your paperwork is perfect the first time.”
 If not, you will get to repeatedly endure the hostility of a staff member who learns that you’re the person who doesn’t want to cooperate with them.

 They’re likely to return the favor.
 And don’t count on a translator app to get you through any tense exchange with them.
 Your poor understanding or planning does not translate into an emergency for them.
 Next please!